m-ehsan/SortAlgsTimes/README.md

 * Sort operations can be either ascending or descending
 * Input array can be sorted initially
 * Display array content from before and after the sort operation
+* View a simple implementation for each sort algorithm in C#

 ## Todo
-* Add support of more sort algorithms
+* Add support of manually insertion of array elements